20 Best Things to Do in Japan

 Mount Fuji is the tallest mountain in Japan and among the most photographed landmarks in the world.

-Hiking the mountain would be the best way to experience the charm of this iconic mountain, however, the hiking season is relatively short and only lasts between July to September.
+Hiking the mountain would be the best way to experience the charm of this iconic mountain, however, the hiking season is relatively short and only lasts between early July to early September.
 Activities on Mount Fuji is not permitted during the snow season.

 You don’t have to hike Mount Fuji to get the best views though — you can get really amazing photos as long as you know where the best views of Mount Fuji are!